BlameTroi/txblibs/README.txt

 Error Handling and Reporting
 ----------------------------

-Error checking is generally limited.
-Obvious fatal errors such as NULL or invalid control block pointers will fail with an assert.
+Negative results (non errors) tend to return NULL or FALSE.
+Obviously fatal errors such as NULL or invalid control block pointers will fail with an assert.
 Diagnostic messages may be printed on stderr.

+Each library header that uses the assert macro will undefine NDEBUG if it is defined to ensure that assert generates as expected.
+If you want to compile your code with NDEBUG be sure to define it after the includes for these libraries.

+Libraries defining NDEBUG:

+ txbfs.h
+ txbkv.h
+ txbmd5.h
+ txbdl.h
+ txbrs.h
+ txbda.h
+ txbkl.h
+ txbpat.h
+ txbsb.h
+ txbpq.h

-Where appropriate a library provides a _get_error(instance) which returns a brief description of the last non-fatal error.
+Where appropriate a library provides an xx_get_error(instance) which returns a brief description of the last non-fatal error.

 			 ====================
 			 Library Descriptions